War-Brokers-Mods/WBM/README.md

 # Building

-If you are a casual user, this is completely unnecessary.
-This is only recommended for fellow developers.
+If you are a casual user, this is completely unnecessary. **This is only recommended for developers.**

 > Assumes that working directory is project root.